Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 As with all Effie categories, you can enter whether your work brought the brand to life as the entire marketing effort or as part of the larger marketing program.
 If the content was part of a larger campaign, demonstrate the contribution of the content as part of that campaign.

-This award will honor those brands that have effectively reached their audience via strategic integrations & entertainment partnerships.
-Submissions should detail how the brand was seamlessly interwoven within the right content in an engaging way.
+This category honors brands that have effectively reached their audience via strategic integrations and entertainment partnerships.
+Submissions should detail how the brand was seamlessly interwoven in an engaging way.
 Detail the strategic reasoning behind the partnership – why was this partner chosen over others?
-Clearly detail the selection process of the partner, and explain how this partnership led to the results that met the objectives of the brand.
+Clearly explain the selection process of the partner, and how this partnership led to the results that met the brand objectives.

 This category is to showcase brand experiences beyond traditional advertising – work that truly brought a brand or product to life and interacted with a specific audience to achieve desired objectives should be entered.
 It may include a re-invented product demo, re-imagined pop-up, or a “brick and mortar” retail overhaul; it may have created a new game, an alternate or virtual reality experience, or an interactive/immersive film experience that effectively showcases a new product or brand personality.
 Award winners will show how the brand is reaching out to their audiences to establish meaningful relationships, memorable, engaging experiences, and unique connections.
 Entrants must address how the experiential marketing related back to the overall brand strategy.
 Judges will expect to understand the ‘participation’ in the experience as a core factor.